 The FIFO pointers reset procedure can be done periodically or only once during initialization as the pointers automatically return to the initial position when the FIFO has been filled.
-To reset the FIFO periodically, the signals to sync the FIFO read and write pointer can repeat at multiples of 8 FIFO samples when the data interface is byte-wide format.
-When the data interface is word-wide format, the signal to sync the FIFO read and write pointer can repeat at multiples of 16 FIFO samples.
+To reset the FIFO periodically, it is necessary to have the FRAME, SYNC, and OSTR signals to repeat at multiples of 8 FIFO samples.
+To disable FIFO reset, set syncsel_fifoin(3:0) and syncsel_fifoout(3:0) to "0000".